Connect

 Any activity that gets you moving or enjoying the great outdoors is good for wellbeing including walking, gardening, having a kickabout in the park or simply taking the stairs.

 There are mood-boosting benefits to being active as well as health gains.
-Read more about how to look after your mental health using exercise
+Read more about how to improve your mental health using exercise

 To make an activity work for you, make sure it’s one you enjoy and break it down into manageable steps, building up over a few weeks or months.
 Finding an exercise buddy can also be motivating so consider sharing an activity with a friend.